jimporter/bfg9000/doc/user/getting-started.md

     If you're using Ubuntu, you can also install bfg9000 from the following PPA:
     [ppa:jimporter/stable][ppa].

+Once you've installed bfg9000, you might also want to set up shell-completion for it.
+If you have [shtab][shtab] installed, you can do this with `bfg9000 generate-completion`, which will print the shell-completion code for your shell to standard output.
+For more details on how to set this up, consult shtab's [documentation][shtab-setup].

 ### Installing patchelf

 On Linux, bfg9000 requires [patchelf][patchelf] in order to modify